ngscheurich/system/config/nvim/README.md

 (spec :tpope/vim-projectionist)
 ```

-The [bigfile][snacks-bigfile] and [quickfile][snacks-quickfile] provide some features around loading and working with files.
+The [bigfile][snacks-bigfile] and [quickfile][snacks-quickfile] snacks provide some features around loading and working with files.
 The former disables some performance-hungry features in very large files (1.5 MB in size or greater, by default) while the latter defers loading of plugins until the contents of the file have been rendered.

 ```fennel "snacks-opts" +=
 :bigfile {}